taiqing/pinyin2hanzi/README.md

-## Gated RNN for End-to-End Translation of Chinese Phonetic Letters to Characters
+## Bi-directional Gated RNN for End-to-End Translation of Chinese Phonetic Letters to Characters

 ### Architecture